Getting Started

 The Properties Window

-The Properties window shows you the properties of the component that is selected in the Project Window (single click).
+The Properties window shows you the properties of the component that is selected in the Project Window.

-For example in the new workbook if you single click on "Sheet1" in the Project Window you see the properties of sheet1 in the Properties Window like in the image below.
+In a new workbook if you click on "Sheet1" in the Project Window you see the properties of this particular worksheet.

 Notice that there are 2 "Name" properties.
 On the first line there is the programmatical name of the sheet (Sheet1).